 The activity must be booked in advance before going to Aconcagua Park, paying via Pago Fácil or Mercado Pago.
 It is necessary to go to the park with the paid ticket, identity document and permit managed by the lending company, in case of short or long treks or ascents to Aconcagua.
 You can see how to book and all the information about the circuits available here.

 The only exception is for Argentineans who want to do the Horcones interpretative circuit or the one-day trekking, who can enter the park only by presenting their ID card.

 Ascent to Aconcagua

 The ascent to Aconcagua must be done with aprevious permit from an authorized company.
 The permit is valid for 20 days.
 In the case of foreigners, evacuation and medical assistance insurance should be taken out to cover any unforeseen event.

-The fee for the ascent of Mount Aconcagua is usd 800 for non-Latin American foreigners and usd 600 for Latin Americans.
-In the case of Argentines, it is free of charge.
+The fee for the ascent of Mount Aconcagua is usd 550 for non-Latin American foreigners and usd 400 for Latin Americans.
+In the case of Argentines is 22.000 pesos.

 Although the ascent to Aconcagua can be done through the Polish route or the south face, at present it is only possible through the Horcones ravine.

 How to get to Aconcagua Provincial Park from Mendoza